phadej/heroku-docker-haskell-test/README.md

 ## Remarks

 - &dagger; we could add cabal file to docker and install exact dependencies
-- there is `.dockerignore` to ignore host cabal sandbox one uses for development
+- there is [`.dockerignore`](https://github.com/phadej/heroku-docker-haskell-test/blob/master/.dockerignore) to ignore host cabal sandbox one uses for development
+- This approach could be used to deploy scala (which takes enormous time to build e.g. play2 app), or to make Clojure deploy using uberjar.